spryker/spryker-docs/_drafts/oryx/boilerplate.md

+---
-# Understanding Boilerplate in Oryx
+title: Boilerplate in Oryx

-"How to Create Maintainable and Upgradeable Applications"
+description: How to Create Maintainable and Upgradeable Applications
+last_updated: Apr 3, 2023
+template: concept-topic-template
+---

 **TLTR:**